-I’ve had very thick hair my entire life, so you could only imagine the shock when I brushed my hair after taking a shower one day to find that my hair was coming out in big clumps and filling up my hairbrush ( yuck )
+I’ve had very thick hair my entire life, so you could only imagine the shock when I brushed it after taking a shower one day to find that it was coming out in big clumps and filling up my hairbrush ( yuck )

 Luckily for me, it has been nothing extreme, more of an annoyance really, having to clean out my hairbrush and plug hole more often than I’ve previously had to.

 Postpartum hairloss is inventible and some women have it a lot worse than others.
 But what actually causes you to lose your hair after you’ve had a baby?

 Well during pregnancy your hormones change dramatically, you start to produce more estrogen which causes your hair to continue growing resulting in much thicker, luxurious hair.
 But after you’ve had your baby, your hormones then begin to level out causing your hair to fall out.
 As they say ‘all good things must come to an end’, and by that I mean all your beautiful new hair that you’ve grown.

 As I’ve already mentioned, postpartum hairloss is inventible but there are definitely some things you can do to make it look thicker and fuller which can also promote a healthy growth.